donutrj/verdigris2/content/Characters/Talents/Talents Master List.md

 You gain a permanent +1 to your Strength.
 ## War Wizard
-Max: 1
+Max: 2

 You are adept at casting in the thick of things.
-You may now cast and channel while in a melee, additionally getting hit while channeling results in a Warding Save to avoid the otherwise magical catastrophe.
+When hit while channeling, gain +2 to the warding test per level in this talent to avoid rolling a magical catastrophe.
 ## Wealthy
 Max: None